sakutasanen/Simple-3D-Engine/README.md

 to learn 3D graphic basics before trying to understand the code.

 ## How it works(very shortly)
--Grabs data from obj file(3D model)
+- Grabs data from obj file(3D model)
--Constructs vectors from that data
+- Constructs vectors from that data
--Manipulates vectors with transformation matrices -Fill triangles with texture data
+- Manipulates vectors with transformation matrices
+- Fill triangles with texture data
--Draw framebuffer to screen
+- Draw framebuffer to screen

 ## Features
--Draws 3D objects
+- Draws 3D objects
--Basic operation on 3d objects: scale, rotate, move -Can draw multiple objects
+- Basic operation on 3d objects: scale, rotate, move
+- Can draw multiple objects
--Movable camera
+- Movable camera
--Supports OBJ file format
+- Supports OBJ file format
--Supports textures
+- Supports textures

 - Working on shadows/lightning